 Every jewellery aficionado expects novelty in a piece of jewellery.
 But the design for any jewellery should be done keeping the basics intact.
 Let us check out a few best practices in jewellery designing, applied at the illustration stage.

-Draw with a View
+Draw with a View for a good illustration in jewellery designing

 It’s basic in jewellery designing education to present the design as an illustration.
 Such an illustration is mostly done in a one-point perspective.